Of Mice & Men (band): Musical style and influences

-Of Mice & Men have been described as metalcore, hard rock, post-hardcore, nu metal, alternative metal, melodic metalcore, heavy metal, melodic hardcore, and arena rock.
+Of Mice & Men have been described as metalcore, hard rock, post-hardcore, nu metal, alternative metal, melodic metalcore, heavy metal, and melodic hardcore.
 The band's debut self-titled album has been considered a typical metalcore album comparable with the work of the Devil Wears Prada, We Came as Romans, and Austin Carlile's former band Attack Attack!, and to contain elements of post-hardcore Their second album, The Flood, was described as atypical to modern metalcore and more melodic than their earlier work, and as featuring some nu metal songs.
 Their third album, Restoring Force, incorporated a lot more nu metal elements into their sound, with a Rock Sound review describing the album's style as a mixture of nu metal and metalcore.
 Their fourth album, Cold World, saw them embracing the nu metal sound heard from Restoring Force with the album taking influence from early-2000s nu metal.
 Their fifth album, Defy, marked the first album without founding vocalist Austin Carlile with the band's bassist Aaron Pauley taking over both clean and unclean vocals.
 The album also marked the return to their heavy sound, however still keeping elements from their fourth album.

 The band's style employs a contrast between harsh vocals and standard singing.
 Currently, frontman/bassist Aaron Pauley performs both techniques.

 Of Mice & Men's influences include bands such as Alice in Chains, Deftones, Incubus, Korn, Limp Bizkit, Linkin Park, Papa Roach, P.O.D., Rage Against the Machine, Slipknot, Staind and Tool.